borg286/sevtech/README.md

 * Mekanism Universal Cables are probably the best early stage 5 power transfer option.

+* Aluminium wires have an unlimited transfer rate and are extremely cheap to make.
+One of the best power transfer options, especially late game.

 * A great early Age 5 power generation is Advanced Generators.
 You can make Low Grade Charcoal in Kilns, mill it up with a horse powered millstone and then pump into a Syngas producer, use the Syngas in a Gas Turbine Generator and you get 1k+ RF/t easily.

 * Alternately, an Advanced Generators Heat Exchanger with a single heat exchanger is sufficient to power an Immersive Tech Steam Turbine/Alternator setup with little water/lava required.
 At this stage, the RFTools pump is available which can pump large amounts of fluids which can easily supply the setup.
 The Alternator can only connect to IE wiring but IE connectors can connect to Mekanism Universal power cables.
 The major cost for the setup is the amount of steel required for the turbine/alternator setup.
+You can connect universal cables to HV capacitors for maximum power output from the alternators.

 ## Ore Processing